 - Domino’s Pizza Bot offers services across various platforms.
 This allows customers to place their orders through Apple Watch, Messenger, Slack, Mobile App, Twitter, and more.

-Tools Used for Conversational UX Design
+Tools Used for Conversational Design

 Now that we have discussed what are conversational platforms, we can talk about conversational UX design tools.
 After all, it is important to know what is a voice designer using to create conversational UX designs.
 Namely, Whimsical, Miro, and Jargon are a few tools that can be used.